-As of December 31, 2022, Occidental owned all of the 2.3% non-voting general partner interest and 49.5% of the limited partner units in WES.
-On a combined basis, with its 2% non-voting limited partner interest in WES Operating, Occidental's total effective economic interest in WES and its subsidiaries was 51.7% and Occidental's carrying value of WES was approximately \$2.0 billion, which exceeds Occidental's pro-rata interest in the net assets of WES by \$390 million.
-This basis difference is primarily associated with WES' PP&E and equity investments and is subject to amortization over their estimated average lives.
+WES is a publicly traded limited partnership with its limited partner units traded on the NYSE under the ticker symbol "WES."
+As of December 31, 2023, Occidental owned all of the 2.3% non-voting general partner interest, 48.8% of the WES limited partner units, and a 2% non-voting limited partner interest in WES Operating, a subsidiary of WES.
+As of December 31, 2023, Occidental's combined share of net income from WES and its subsidiaries was 51.0%.
 See Note 4 - Investment and Related-Party Transactions for further information.